sourcegraph/handbook/content/support/p4-enablement.md

 Interaction with the dogfood server requires authentication.
 Once you've set up your shell environment you'll need to generate a session ticket with your users password.
 You can find the [admin password](https://team-sourcegraph.1password.com/vaults/dnrhbauihkhjs5ag6vszsme45a/allitems/fac6hoq3ujb3xpxtllbijzyxta), and others on our shared 1Password account.

 1. Once your environment is set run `p4 ping` this will prompt you for the admin password, and is a good way to test your connection to the server.
 2. With your connection confirmed generate a session ticket with the following command: `p4 -u <p4.user> login -p -a` you'll be prompted for your user password, once you've entered it a session ticket will be printed to STDOUT.
-You may also run `p4 -u <p4.user> login -a` to set the ticket in `~/.p4tickets`, this allows you to skip step 3.
-This method will only work if you have no `P4PASSWD` env set.
+You may also run `p4 -u <p4.user> login -a` to set the ticket in `~/.p4tickets`, this allows you to skip setting `P4PASSWD` in your env, and will only work if you have no `P4PASSWD` variable in your env.
 3. Set the ticket generated in step 2 to your `P4PASSWD` env variable
 4. p4 commands should no longer require a password.
 Note this ticket expires every 12 hours unless configured to do otherwise.